-- For details, go to sociology.uwo.ca→Graduate Handbook→Policies & Procedures→Thesis - When your advisor thinks your thesis is ready, she/he forms an examining board (two professors from Sociology, one from another discipline) and sets a date for your thesis defence (aka thesis exam). - The examining board members receive the thesis about a month before the defence date.
-They read the thesis and provide an evaluation, indicating whether the thesis is acceptable and ready for defence. - Thesis defence at the defence, the examining board members ask you questions about your thesis.
+- When your advisor thinks your thesis is ready, she/he forms an examining board (two professors from Sociology, one from another discipline) and sets a date for your thesis defense (aka thesis exam). - The examining board members receive the thesis about a month before the defense date.
+They read the thesis and provide an evaluation, indicating whether the thesis is acceptable and ready for defense. - Thesis defense at the defense, the examining board members ask you questions about your thesis.
 You may have to defend your choice of theory, methodology, the interpretation of your findings, its relationship to the literature, etc. By this point you are such an expert, that this should go smoothly.